Flood Insurance in Duval County, Florida

 These are the high-risk flood zones in Duval County:

 Even if your home is in one of Duval County’s moderate to low-risk flood zones, flood insurance is still a worthy investment.
-After all, 20 to 25 percent of flood insurance claims happen in lower-risk zones.
+After all, 20 to 25% of flood insurance claims happen in lower-risk zones.

 Flood insurance can protect you when your home, other structures, and personal property are damaged by: